Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 (If you need a break from reading this, please go and watch/listen to Talking Heads – Once in a Lifetime.)

-Format blog article layout.
+Format page layout.

+Arrange page content in a particular way.
 We do that for two reasons:

 1. To be readable